WiseBot-Discord/WiseBot-Website/index.md

 - [Support!](./support)

 ## Notice!
 WiseBot is now a verified Discord bot!
-Thank you everyone!
+Thank you everyone! <br>
 For some reason, the bot isn't addable to servers, still.
 Please hold on while we contact Discord support to resolve the issue.

 ## Commands